micro-os-plus/architecture-riscv-xpack/README.md

 In µOS++, the device specific definitions are grouped in the `riscv::device` namespace.

-The portable way to include device specifc definitions in an application is:
+The portable way to include device specific definitions in an application is:

 ```c
 #include <micro-os-plus/device.h>